CodingMentalModels/knucklebones-solver/README.md

 ___" 1
 ```

-* Also, running the solver at an even depth vs. an odd depth makes a difference, since for odd depths we're giving Player 1 one more opportunity to take advantage of doubles and triples.
-We should tend to prefer even depths to try to balance out this effect.  e.g. the position above evaluates to `-2.28` when run on depth `5`, whereas it evaluates to `-7.63` on depth `4`.
+* Also, running the solver at an even depth vs. an odd depth makes a difference, since for odd depths we're giving Player 1 one more opportunity to take advantage of doubles and triples than player 2.
+We should tend to prefer even depths to try to balance out this effect.

 ## Notes & Improvements